-The species composition of the field collected mosquitoes used during the

-2020 bioassays bottle were overwhelmingly Coquillettidia perturbans.
-Although the CDC has not published a standardized time estimate for 100% knockdown of Cq. perturbans, they have set a standard etofenprox concentration per bottle of 12.5μg regardless of species.
-The published mortality times for six species (Ae. aegypti, Ae. albopictus, Cx. molestus, Cx. pipiens, Cx. tarsalis, and Cx. quinquefasciatus) range from 15-105 minutes for etofenprox.
-All of these knockdown estimates from the CDC are determined using lab reared mosquitoes.
-This is somewhat problematic CMMCP utilizes mosquitoes collected from surveillance traps and these specimens from the field are typically not all of the same species, nor are they of same age metabolic the or characteristics.
-Unfortunately, all of these variables can create different resistance outcomes during the bottle bioassays.
-This issue may have contributed to the different in knockdown curves of the past two seasons (Figure
+Coquillettidia perturbans accounted for the majority of field collected mosquitoes used in these 2022 bottle bioassays for resistance.
+Historically, this species has been the overwhelming target mosquito of these trials.
+One issues with this Cq. perturbans tendency is that the CDC has not established a standardized time estimate for 100% knockdown of this species, although there is a general etofenprox concentration per bottle of 12.5μg regardless of species.
+The only species that the CDC has published mortality times for are Ae. aegypti, Ae. albopictus, Cx. molestus, Cx. pipiens, Cx. tarsalis, and Cx. quinquefasciatus.
+The knockdown times for these various species range widely from 15-105 etofenprox. minutes for Another important factor to note is that these CDC established mortality estimates developed using mosquitoes reared in the lab.
+This is another potential issue for CMMCP as currently only mosquitoes collected from surveillance traps are currently used in bottle bioassays.
+Field collected specimens are typically not all of the same species, age or metabolic factors may stage.
+These contributed variations to the knockdown curves over the past four seasons (Figure 1).